 LOCAL BALLOT MEASURES

 Nearly all of the 94 local ballot measures that city and county voters are considering are passing by large margins.
-See complete list at the CCIA/Cannaregs site.
+See complete list and final results at the DPFCA site.

 Proposition D in San Francisco, to tax cannabis businesses at rates far higher than comparable businesses, is carrying by 65% of the vote.
 It was opposed by the San Francisco Chronicle, Sen. Scott Wiener, and the Brownie Mary Democratic Club of SF.

 Measure A is passing in the city of Fresno by 71% (it needs 2/3 of the vote to pass, as do all measures that specifically earmark funds).
 The measure is supported by Central Valley CA NORML.
 Both competing measures in Kern County were defeated, as was a Bakersfield tax measure.
 The city of Arvin in Kern county did pass their tax measure.
 Both San Joaquin county and Tracy defeated their measures, as did Plumas county.